It's so nice that Cyberpunk 2077 just has one $60 digital edition

 Ubisoft isn't even the worst offender when it comes to complex digital edition tier schemes.
 For a time, EA was changing the release date depending on the edition you bought and your club subscription tier.
 It had to release a chart to explain when everyone could play Anthem depending on their circumstances.

 There is a physical Cyberpunk 2077 collector's edition, but physical editions with statues and books—objects made of matter that you can actually collect—aren't the thing that peeves anyone.
 It's the upselling, a term that anyone who's worked in retail or sales of any kind knows.
-When you're told to upsell, it means that when a customer asks for one thing, you're supposed to suggest that they're not going to get the most out of that thing unless they buy another thing—say, a bunch of overpriced phone accessories, or the 'Berserker Gear Pack' for Assassin's Creed Valhalla.
+When you're told to upsell, it means that when a customer asks for one thing, you're supposed to suggest that they're not going to get the most out of that thing unless they buy another thing—say, a bunch of overpriced phone accessories, or the 'Berserker Gear Pack' for Assassin's Creed Valhalla, which you need the Ultimate Edition to get.

 It isn't surprising that Cyberpunk 2077 has gone the no nonsense route: CD Projekt's strategy for years has been to promote itself as the 'consumer friendly' developer and publisher.
 It bangs the anti-DRM drum with GOG, and has said that Cyberpunk 2077 will get free DLC, and that it isn't going to load it up with microtransactions (although there may be some in the future multiplayer component, whatever that ends up being).